nidheerakesh/music-genre-classifier/README.md

 venv\Scripts\activate
 # On macOS/Linux:
 source venv/bin/activate

 3. Install DependenciesThis project uses a requirements.txt file to manage its dependencies.pip install -r requirements.txt (Note: You can generate this file by running pip freeze > requirements.txt in your activated environment.)4.
 Download the DatasetDownload the GTZAN Genre Collection dataset.
-You can find it on Kaggle or by searching online.Unzip the file and place the genres_original folder (or genres) inside a data directory in the project root, so the path is data/genres/....🏃‍♀️ How to Use the Application1.
-Preprocess the DataFirst, you need to convert the raw audio files into spectrograms.
+You can find it on Kaggle or by searching online.Unzip the file and place the genres_original folder (or genres) inside a data directory in the project root, so the path is data/genres/....🏃‍♀️ How to Use the Application
+1. Preprocess the DataFirst, you need to convert the raw audio files into spectrograms.
    Run the preprocessing script:python preprocess.py
-This will create a data/spectrograms folder with all the generated images.2.
-Train the ModelNext, train the CNN model on the spectrograms.
+   This will create a data/spectrograms folder with all the generated images.
+2. Train the ModelNext, train the CNN model on the spectrograms.
    This will create the music_genre_classifier.h5 model file.python train.py
-(Note: This step can take 10-20 minutes depending on your computer's hardware.)3.
-Run the Flask ApplicationFinally, start the web server:python app.py
+   (Note: This step can take 10-20 minutes depending on your computer's hardware.)
-Open your web browser and navigate to http://127.0.0.1:5000/ to use the application.
+3. Run the Flask ApplicationFinally, start the web server:python app.py Open your web browser and navigate to http://127.0.0.1:5000/ to use the application.

 📂 Project Structure
 ├── app.py                  # The Flask web application